Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Numerical Studies

-To gain further insights about the performance of the three policies, we break down the long-run average cost into two components, the payment made to the carriers in the marketplace and the penalty incurred (or, payment made to third-party companies) due to the excess demand.
+To gain further insights into the performance of the different policies, we break down the long-run average cost into two components, the payment made to the carriers in the marketplace and the penalty incurred (or, payment made to third-party companies) due to the excess demand.
 The \emph{cost ratio}, \emph{payment ratio}, and \emph{penalty ratio} of a given policy $\pi\in \Pi$ are respectively defined as

-Table \ref{Table: cost comparison for } summarizes the ratios between the total cost and the decomposed cost components relative to the long-run average cost of \textsf{FA}, under the three different policies (\textsf{SP}, \textsf{AUC}, \textsf{HYB}).
-First, we observe that \textsf{SP} incurs the highest average total cost ratio.
-Second, we observe that \textsf{HYB} makes the highest average payment to the carriers among the three policies in general.
-This is intuitive because \textsf{HYB} offers the higher payment of that under \textsf{SP} and \textsf{AUC} by the definition of the payment rule \eqref{def: HYB payment rule}.
-As for the average penalty, \textsf{SP} incurs the highest penalty cost due to unsatisfied demand.
-Recall that the reserve price $\boldsymbol{\xi}^*$ under \textsf{AUC} and \textsf{HYB} is higher than the posted price $\mathbf{p}^*$.
-Then intuitively, both \textsf{AUC} and \textsf{HYB} accept more carriers to transport loads, i.e., $ \Ex[Y^{\textsf{HYB}}_{ijt}] = \Ex[Y^{\textsf{AUC}}_{ijt}] \ge \Ex[Y^{\textsf{SP}}_{ijt}]$, which leads to a lower average penalty cost than that under \textsf{SP}.
-Notice that the average penalty cost of \textsf{AUC} and \textsf{HYB} are the same, since these two policies share the same stationary distribution in steady state.
+Table \ref{Table: cost comparison for } summarizes the ratios between the total cost and the decomposed cost components relative to the long-run average cost of \textsf{FA} under policies \textsf{SP} and \textsf{HYB}.
+First, we observe that \textsf{SP} incurs a higher average total cost ratio.
+Second, we observe that \textsf{HYB} makes a higher average payment to the carriers in general.
+This is intuitive because \textsf{HYB} offers a higher payment than that under \textsf{SP} by the definition of the payment rule \eqref{def: HYB payment rule}.
+As for the average penalty, \textsf{SP} incurs a higher penalty cost due to unsatisfied demand.
+Recall that the reserve price $\boldsymbol{\xi}^*$ under \textsf{HYB} is higher than the posted price $\mathbf{p}^*$.
+Then intuitively, \textsf{HYB} accepts more carriers to transport loads, i.e., $ \Ex[Y^{\textsf{HYB}}_{ijt}] \ge \Ex[Y^{\textsf{SP}}_{ijt}]$, which leads to a lower average penalty cost than that under \textsf{SP}.